Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

-Since, as we have seen, the DAG in Figure \ref{fig:mut}(i) implies no conditional independence restrictions on the joint $p(x_1,x_2,x_3,x_4)$, the set of distributions obeying these independence relations is (trivially) saturated.
+Since, as we have seen, the DAG in Figure~\ref{fig:mut}(i) implies no conditional independence restrictions on the joint $p(x_{1},x_{2},x_{3},x_{4})$, the set of distributions obeying these independence relations is (trivially) saturated.
 Consequently, a structure learning algorithm such as FCI \citep{spirtes93causation} that learns a Markov equivalence class of DAGs with latent variables, under the assumption of faithfulness, will return a (maximally uninformative) unoriented complete graph.
-(The assumption of `faithfulness' is that if $A \ci B \mid C$ in the observed distribution then $A$ is d-separated from $B$ given $C$ in the underlying DAG with latent variables.)
+The assumption of ``faithfulness'' implies that if $X_{A} \civtex X_{B} \mid X_{C}$ in the observed distribution then $A$ is d-separated from $B$ given $C$ in the underlying DAG with latent variables.

-Indeed, as originally pointed out by \citet{robins:1999}, if we assume a generalization of faithfulness, it is possible to use constraints such as (\ref{eq:verma}) to distinguish between models. \cite{shpitser09edge} used pairwise constraints of this form to test for the presence of certain directed edges (in the context of a specific graph).
-Further, \cite{tian02on} presented a general algorithm for finding non-parametric constraints from DAGs with latent variables.
+Indeed, as originally pointed out by \citet{robins:1999}, if we assume a certain generalization of faithfulness, if (\ref{eq:verma}) holds, we may rule out the model in Figure~\ref{fig:mut}(iii).
+More generally, \cite{shpitser09edge} used pairwise constraints of this form to test for the presence of certain directed edges (in the context of a specific graph).
+Further, \cite{tian02on} presented a general algorithm for finding nonparametric constraints from DAGs with latent variables.

-In this paper we introduce a (statistical) model called the \emph{nested Markov model}, defined by these non-parametric constraints, and associated with a mixed graph called an acyclic directed mixed graph (ADMG).
+In this paper, we introduce a (statistical) model called the \emph{nested Markov model}, defined by these nonparametric constraints, and associated with a mixed graph called an acyclic directed mixed graph (ADMG).
 We give equivalent characterizations of the model in terms of global and ordered local Markov properties, and a factorization.
-We also show that the model can be defined by a set of constraints obtained from an algorithm by \cite{tian02on}.
-We show that any saturated model, as well as any distribution that is a marginal of a DAG model distribution, is in the naturally associated nested Markov model.
-Finally, we show that our results give a particularly simple characterization of identifiable causal effects in hidden variable causal DAG models.
+We next prove that the set of marginal distributions given by a latent DAG model is a submodel of the nested Markov model associated with the corresponding ADMG (obtained by latent projection).
+We show that our results lead to a particularly simple characterization of identifiable causal effects in hidden variable causal DAG models.
+Finally, we relate the nested Markov model to a set of constraints obtained by \cite{tian02on}.